New to New Castle?

 What does your average day entail?

-This would have been easier to answer as a computer programmer because almost no day is the same as a missionary.
+This would have been easier to answer as a computer programmer because almost no day is the same as a global partner.
 I have spent much of my time studying Spanish and the culture of Ecuador.
 I also am part of a team and we have meetings and activities to do together.
-I also spend time at El Sendero talking to students, playing Ping-Pong or table games as well as praying and reading God’s Word with them or just helping make coffee or cleaning.
+I also spend time at El Sendero talking to students, playing ping-pong or table games as well as praying and reading God’s Word with them or just helping make coffee or cleaning.
 Sometimes I write up newsletters and reports for either SIM or my supporters.
 I also have three kids and I make sure they get to school, do their homework and spend time with them.

 It might be easier to answer, “What does a typical week look like?”
 As no single day is the same as another!
 Along with household chores like boiling water for washing dishes we spend a lot of our time walking to where we need to be.
 We spend a good hour a day walking!
 I spend about 30 hours a week physically working in El Sendero - washing dishes, waiting tables, sharing the gospel, meeting people, advising young people, and holding Bible studies.
 The goal is to be present when I am needed and for whatever I am needed for!
 The other ten work hours a week are reserved for preparation and for meetings meant for planning, sharing, and praying.
 A good portion of every week is spent in reporting about what God is doing in Loja to SIM and to our supporters.
 Our support team needs to know what happens here in order to pray well.
 Besides that, I spend time studying the language and caring for my kids.
 On Sundays, we attend a small church in the morning and a new church start in the afternoons.
 In our free time Dustan and I like to have coffee at one of several places in town that serve empanadas and fruit drinks.